 Every single successful entrepreneur asks the question, “Where are they hanging out?” when trying to connect to their ideal client.
 They try to experiment using almost every trick in the book.
 From styling photos on Instagram to sharing scopes on Periscope.
 The newest thing out is something to try.
 They try to do new things just because doing something that everybody else is doing seems to work for others.
 But before you dive into those platforms, think about your first impression.
 How does your website size up once they click your link?

-Having a branding + marketing strategy will guide you + prevent you from jumping across all platforms.
+Having a branding and marketing strategy will guide you and prevent you from jumping across all platforms.
 Knowing where your ideal clients are is where you should stay.
 Working on growing consistency within one platform is key.
-Same is the case with business owners who are struggling with the imposing question of “Why do I need to update my website?”.
+It’s the same case with business owners who are struggling with the imposing question of, “Why do I need to update my website?”.
 Once you have a strong structure in place, you shouldn’t be changing the design or branding every six months to keep up with trends.
-Stick to a strategy + your target audience will appreciate it + connect more.
+Stick to a strategy and your target audience will appreciate it and connect more.

 Today, your online presence reflects your brand, and your website is the most critical component of your branding strategy.
-Your website communicates who you are + what you are promising to your audience.
-Its organization, content and appearance decide the first impression your audience will get regarding your products, services and company.
+Your website communicates who you are and what you are promising to your audience.
+Its organization, content, and appearance decide the first impression your audience will get regarding your products, services, and company.

 1. Analyze your competitors, industry, audience and yourself